alexandrecuer/sharebox/public/images/doc/install_on_microsoft_window_dev_machine.md

 ```
 Caution : only for a development purpose; not suitable for a production server !

-## update to a uptodate version of ruby
+# update to the lastest ruby version

 last versions of sharebox/colibri may not work with 5.1.4 and ruby 2.3.3